conner-huf/AnimalDBDashboard/README.md

 Motivation
 This is a short description of the motivation behind the creation and maintenance of the project.
 This should explain why the project exists.

-This project exists because it is an assignment for my CS-340: Client/Server Development course.
-Outside of that rationale, this project could be used to perform CRUD operations on any kind of database with the correct adjustments.

 V2: This dashboard and the data visualization tools could be tweaked to represent different filtering options, or could be used as a skeletal structure to represent an entirely different data set.